crmathieu/daq/README.md

 ```bash
 > ./groundstation
 ```
-This will make the groundstation listen for data on its downlink with the vehicle, and also listen for clients to connect to its streaming queue.
+This will make the ground station listen for data on its downlink with the vehicle, and also listen for clients to connect to its streaming queue.

 ### Second, run a client against the ground station